cgwalters/git-evtag/README.md

 most standards), it takes about 5 seconds to compute on this author's laptop.
 On most smaller projects, it's completely negligible.

+### Aside: other aspects of tarballs

+This project is just addressing one small part of the larger git/tarball question.
+Anything else is out of scope, but a brief discussion of other aspects is included below.

+Historically, many projects include additional content in tarballs.
+For example, the GNU Autotools pregenerate a `configure` script from `configure.ac` and the like.
+Other projects don't include translations in git, but merge them out of band when generating tarballs.

+There are many other things like this, and they all harm reproducibility and continuous integration/delivery.

+For example, while many of my projects use Autotools, I simply have downstream authors run `autogen.sh`.
+It works just fine - the autotools are no longer changing often, and many downstreams want to do it anyways.

+For the translation issue, note that bad translations can actually crash one's application.
+If they're part of the git repository, they can be more easily tested as a unit continuously.